 New Signs, New Messaging

-As our grassroots effort has grown, we have come to realize that areas outside of Elwood, such as Manhattan and neighboring communities currently shielded from through-truck traffic, have not experienced the influx of wayward trucks described above.
+We wanted to offer people the ability to learn more about our group and what we’ve done.
+As such, our signs to offer that with our website.
+Additionally, as our grassroots effort has grown, we have come to realize that areas outside of Elwood, such as Manhattan and neighboring communities currently shielded from through-truck traffic, have not experienced the influx of wayward trucks described above.
 As such, the message became skewed/misinterpreted by some.
 At no point in time were our signs intended to disrespect the truck driving profession as a whole.

 We recognize that there are hardworking truck drivers just trying to earn a living.
 Many are opposed to NorthPoint Development.
 We also know that trucks are a necessary part of our economy.
 We hope that explaining this messaging brings forth a mutual understanding of how/why that messaging ended up on our signs.